pjcroxas/road-safety/README.md

 ---
 ![image](https://github.com/user-attachments/assets/4e209029-6488-4b4a-b87c-f16c43339d0a)
 ![image](https://github.com/user-attachments/assets/dc349108-2225-4a2b-ba03-e66e64cc8df1)
-4. Accident prone roads:
+4. **Accident prone roads**
    - Accident prone areas are major road.
    - From 2018 to 2020, EDSA has been the top rank in road crashes with over 10,000 recorded incidents.
      - Majority of the incidents in EDSA are `property` related, with `75%` (approx. 7420 casualties).
      - `Injuries`  recorded in EDSA are `25%` (approx. 3180 casualties)
    - `EDSA` and `Commonwealth Ave.` are roads that recorded injury-related incidents, with Commonwealth having recorded a `52.7%` (approx. 1160 casualties).
    - There is no fatalities recorded on major highways.

 ---
 ![image](https://github.com/user-attachments/assets/6c021815-e7e8-4ee3-9632-aeb9ecf69d0a)